Survey Research – Types, Methods & Guide

 Exploratory survey research may involve specific strategies such as:

-• Focus Groups: One of the most common uses of exploratory research since they provide researchers with a great foundation on where the target sample group stands on an issue.
-They are easy to organize and the focus group‘s dynamic and body language can guide additional research on the topic.
+• Focus groups: One of the most common uses of exploratory research since they provide researchers with a great foundation on where the target sample group stands on an issue.
+They are easy to organise and the focus group‘s dynamic and body language can guide additional research on the topic.

 • Interviews: Researches may conduct qualitative interviews with individuals, which provide an opportunity for in-depth exploration and can uncover nuances and insights not captured by quantitative survey questions alone.
 They can be conducted by phone or in person.